ipdk-io/p4cp-userguide/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 ovs-vsctl  show
 ```

-Note: If using a P4Runtime gRPC server address other than localhost, then specify the gRPC server address when starting ovs-vswitchd using `--grpc-addr` option.
+Note: If you are using a P4Runtime gRPC server address other than localhost, specify the gRPC server address when starting ovs-vswitchd using the `--grpc-addr` option.
 This address will be used by ovs-p4rt client for communication with P4Runtime gRPC server.

 Example: